You Can Live in Portugal Tax Free for 10 Years If You haven’t lived there in the last five years

-Take Advantage of the Non Habitual Resident’s Scheme (NHR) and Live Tax Free in Portugal
+Take Advantage of the Non-Habitual Resident’s Scheme (NHR) and Live Tax-Free in Portugal

-What is The Non Habitual Resident Scheme (NHR)?
+What is The Non-Habitual Resident Scheme (NHR)?

-The Non Habitual Resident scheme is the key to living in Portugal tax free.
+The Non-Habitual Resident scheme is the key to living in Portugal tax free.

 The non-habitual resident scheme (NHR) exempts most types of passive income from tax in Portugal.
-If your income is primarily passive from dividends, rental income or royalty income the NHR scheme could be for you.
-Even if your income doesn’t come from one of those sources it may be possible to create a structure before you relocate to Portugal so that your income qualifies for tax exemption under NHR.
+If your income is primarily passive from dividends, rental income, or royalty income, the NHR scheme could be for you.
+Even if your income doesn’t come from one of those sources, it may be possible to create a structure before you relocate to Portugal so that your income qualifies for tax exemption under NHR.

 How do I Qualify for NHR?

 - Get a Visa to live in Portugal.
-If you’re an EU citizen you simply have to register at the nearest town hall after you move to Portugal.
-If you’re not an EU resident don’t worry.
-You can either buy a property to qualify for a so called Golden Visa or get a D7 visa.
-Both of these are amongst the easiest EU visas to obtain.
-Either one allows you to move to Portugal and stay as long as you want.
-After 5 years you’ll qualify for Portuguese citizenship.
+If you’re an EU citizen, you must register at the nearest town hall after moving to Portugal.
+If you’re not an EU resident, don’t worry.
+The best way to move to Portugal is to get a D7 visa.
+These visas are amongst the easiest EU visas to obtain.
+They allow you to move to Portugal and stay as long as you want.
+After five years, you’ll qualify for Portuguese citizenship.

-Consulting income and suchlike are not tax free after you move to Portugal.
-However it should be possible to structure that type of income as dividend income before you move to Portugal.
+Consulting income and suchlike are not tax-free after you move to Portugal.
+However, it should be possible to structure that type of income as dividend income before you move to Portugal.

 Portugal Tax Free for Crypto